Iankimble/BTP_BoysLatin_Fall24_Coding1/Q1_ExtraCredit/ExtraCreditPrompts.md

 ## Boys Latin News Blog
-You will be developing a news blog for BTP.
+You will be developing a news blog for Boys Latin.
 The following features are required:

 - Landing Image: A header image that represents the blog or school.
 - Blog Posts: Three (3) blog posts, each featuring: